 It can be intimidating to let raw chicken sit on the counter.
 I agree.
 However, as long as you keep the chicken on a separate plate away from other ingredients and you temper only until the chicken reaches room temperature, you will be fine.

 Raw chicken is not the problem.
 Cross-contamination is the problem.
-For more information, read my post on food safety.

 The results of tempering will be worth the uneasiness you may feel seeing raw chicken on the counter for a few minutes.
 Tempered chicken sears and caramelizes beautifully.
 It takes less time to cook and it cooks more evenly.